 PropertyStatus

-Amount privacyPartial—amounts visible to Ark server during round
+Amount privacyPartial—amounts visible to Ark server during rounds and OOR payments

 On-chain footprintMinimal—shared UTXO, no direct user visibility